What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 This can be a little varied, depending on which lender you ask.

-For the most, anything that is under 600 is considered to be very bad credit by mortgage loan officers.
+Mostly, anything under 600 is considered to be terrible credit by mortgage loan officers.

 Many lenders will also consider anything under 660 to be poor credit, depending on what kind of loan you’re asking for.